stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p1_overview/index.md

 - Basic ability to reverse engineer in IDA
 - Able to read and understand technical documentation

-In other words, this is targeted at a medium level CTF player who is looking to move to a real target.
+In other words, this is targeted at a beginner to medium level CTF player who is looking to move to a real target.
 If that does not sound like you, I recommend starting with [the UMass CS367 class](https://www.youtube.com/playlist?list=PLkb4u_mRrLEIZPZ5Dp_lVLoolWeCL_G7R), all lectures of which are freely available on YouTube.
 Once you feel comfortable with those concepts, you should play through some levels of https://pwn.college and get familiar with writing exploit code.

 If you find yourself enjoying the challenges, start signing up for CTFs on https://ctftime.org.
 Once you can reliably clear easy challenges in the "pwn" category, you are ready for this series.

 ## What tools will we use?

 All examples and reverse engineering in this series will be done in [the free version of IDA](https://hex-rays.com/ida-free).
-For the Ghidra / Binja fans out there - IDA is SIGNIFICANTLY better at identifying Windows functions, and the symbols library is much bigger.
+For the Ghidra / Binja fans out there - IDA is *significantly* better at identifying Windows functions, and the symbols library is much bigger.
 It is possible to do this with another decompiler, but your life will be a lot harder.

 Dynamic instrumentation will be done with [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/) and [VMware Workstation Pro](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
 Again, this can be done with other tools, but these are the easiest and frankly most fully featured ones available.
 There will be a post later on setting up and using a kernel debugger.